Search

 Since the 1950s, a small subset of Artificial Intelligence (AI), often called Machine Learning (ML), has revolutionized several fields in the last few decades.
 Neural Networks form a subfield of Machine Learning, and it was this subfield that spawned Deep Learning.

-Deep Learning is a class of ML developed largely from 2006 onward and has since been driving disruptions in almost every application domain.
-Learning is a procedure consisting of estimating the model parameters so that the learned model (algorithm) can perform a specific task.
 For example, in Artificial Neural Networks (ANN), the parameters are the weight matrices.
 On the other hand, Deep Learning consists of multiple layers in between the input and output layer, which allows for many stages of non-linear information processing units with hierarchical architectures for feature learning and pattern classification.

 In the last ten years, forms of Deep Learning have gained traction as a valuable commodity for tech industries.
-Companies use Deep Learning technologies to develop Social Media detection algorithms (Meta/Facebook using Face Recognition) and perform tasks such as automated driving (Tesla) or auto-captioning of videos (YouTube) and to perform medical image analysis.
+Companies use high performance Deep Learning technologies to develop Social Media detection algorithms (Meta/Facebook using Face Recognition) and perform tasks such as automated driving (Tesla) or auto-captioning of videos (YouTube) and to perform medical image analysis.

 Face Detection with Deep Learning Methods